-- Site staff member(s) will dispense/administer 1 dose of BNT162b2: - For participants $\geq 2$ years of age, into the deltoid muscle of the (preferably) nondominant arm. - For participants <2 years of age, into the anterior thigh muscle of the (preferably) left leg. - Please refer to the IP manual for further instruction on this process. - Site staff must observe the participant for at least 30 minutes after study intervention administration for any acute reactions.
+- On the day of and prior to vaccination, obtain the participant's vaccine vial allocation using the IRT system. - Site staff member(s) will dispense/administer 1 dose of BNT162b2: - For participants ≥2 years of age, into the deltoid muscle of the (preferably) nondominant arm. - For participants <2 years of age, into the anterior thigh muscle of the (preferably) left leg. - Please refer to the IP manual for further instruction on this process. - Site staff must observe the participant for at least 30 minutes after study intervention administration for any acute reactions.
 Record any acute reactions (including time of onset) in the participant's source documents and on the AE page of the CRF, and on an SAE form as applicable. - Record AEs and SAEs as described in Section 8.3.
 Note: Potential COVID-19/MIS-C illnesses and their sequelae that are consistent with the clinical endpoint definition (Section 8.1) should not be recorded as AEs.
 These data will be captured to describe disease endpoints for lack-of-efficacy assessment data only on the relevant pages of the CRF, as these are expected endpoints. - Ask the participant's parent(s)/legal guardian to contact the site staff or investigator if a medically attended event (eg, doctor's visit, emergency room visit) or hospitalization occurs. - Ask the participant's parent(s)/legal guardian to contact the site staff or investigator (this could be via the COVID-19/MIS-C illness e-diary) immediately if the participant experiences any acute symptoms as detailed in Section 8.13. - Schedule an appointment for the participant to return for the next study visit. - Complete the source documents. - The investigator or an authorized designee completes the CRFs and a dispenser/administrator updates the study intervention accountability records.